LauraBeatris/amazon-next/README.md

 ## :rocket: About the project
   The goal of this project was to learn the fundamentals of NextJS and integrate with external services like the database feature provided by Firebase.
-The page transitions are made Framer Motion that provides a great api support to Server Side Rendering.
+The page transitions are made with Framer Motion which provides a great support to Server Side Rendering.
-Also, i choosed tailwind for styling the most part of the app because of the agility that utility classes are able provide.
+Also, i choosed Tailwind for styling the most part of the app because of the agility that utility classes are able provide.
 ## :runner: Installation

 ```